BritishPandaChick/disney-codes/log.md

 - Start thinking about how to use JavaScript on the website.
 Think about how to use JavaScript for the menu.

 **Link(s) for the day's work:** [30 Days, 30 Sites Restaurant Menu](https://github.com/BritishPandaChick/30sites-restaurant-menu)

+## Day 33: August 6, 2019
+**What I Did Today:** Added more HTML sections to 30 Days, 30 Sites restaurant menu website.
+Added sections for info, hours, about, events and new.
+Started working on menu section.

+**Day Summary:** I am making more progress on the HTML.
+Before I started working on the project, I took a look at different bistro and cafe websites.
+I also looked at different French restaurant websites to get an idea how to structure the website.
+I took this information and started creating these sections on my website.
+I didn't add too many Bootstrap classes yet but once all the HTML is added I'm going to go through and see where I can add Bootstrap classes before I begin working with the CSS.
+The only section I am still struggling with because I'm not 100% sure how I want to present the menu on the browser.
+I think I'll try replicating the W3Schools menu setup with only Bootstrap and JavaScript.
+The last thing I need to do is finish the menu section.
+I've got two more sections to go.
+However I'm not going to dive straight into the CSS yet.
+I'd like to see where I can add more Bootstrap classes and organize my HTML a bit before I start playing with the styles.

+**Tomorrow's List:**
+- Finish adding information to menu section.
+Add the rest of the items for main courses.
+Put items for entrees.
+- Add a section that shows off Paris.
+- Begin adding Bootstrap classes for menu sections.
+- If there is any time, start adding CSS styles to website.

+**Link(s) for the day's work:** [30 Days, 30 Sites Restaurant Menu](https://github.com/BritishPandaChick/30sites-restaurant-menu)